-The Tabriz carpet is a so-called “urban carpet), i.e., a rug made in a city).
+The Tabriz carpet is a so-called "urban carpet", i.e., a rug made in a city.
 This term distinguishes it from nomad carpets which are the origin of oriental rugs.
 Urban carpets made in the city of Tabriz are knotted according to prefabricated patterns.
-Nomad carpets, which are still made today in more rural regions of Iran, do not need a premade pattern.
+Nomad carpets, which are still made today in more rural regions of Iran, do not require a prefabricated pattern.

 Today, the city of Tabriz is one of the world’s most important carpet centers.
 Unlike nomad carpets or peasant carpets, whose knot weavers make carpets solely as a secondary source of income, Tabriz carpets are made by weavers who predominantly pursue carpet weaving as their main source of income.

 What makes a Tabriz rug special?

 The Tabriz rug is one of the most sought-after and highest quality Persian rugs because of three factors: very accurate and splendid patterns, use of the finest materials and the high quality of knotting.
 As with all other carpets, the quality of a Tabriz is determined by the number of knots that woven per square meter.
 “Radj” is the name given to the unit of measure used to determine the number of knots.
 One radj indicates how many knots are located on a width of seven centimeters; the higher the number, the finer the carpet is knotted.
 Tabriz rugs attain qualities between 30 and 70 radj, depending on the material used and the artistic skill of the knot weaver.